jonrau1/ElectricEye/docs/setup/Setup_GCP.md

 > - Security Reviewer
 > - Project Viewer

-**NOTE!** For evaluating multiple GCP Projects, you only need ONE Service Account, refer to [GCP Multi-Project Service Account Support](#gcp-multi-project-service-account-support) for more information on adding permissions to other Projects.
+#### NOTE: For evaluating multiple GCP Projects, you only need ONE Service Account, refer to [GCP Multi-Project Service Account Support](#gcp-multi-project-service-account-support) for more information on adding permissions to other Projects.

 3. Create a **JSON Private Key** and upload the full JSON contents to AWS Systems Manager Parameter store as a SecureString.
 When added into your Parameter Store, you can delete the Private Key JSON file so you do not give it to someone...unsavory.